 While the statute of limitations generally allows injured parties three years to file a personal injury lawsuit in Mississippi (but only one year for injuries caused by governmental entities or their employees), it could be important to verify the dates on which the three-year period begins and ends.
 Contact a paralysis injury lawyer in Biloxi and they could help with determining the deadline applicable to a particular case.

 Get in Touch with a Biloxi Paralysis Injury Attorney Today

 If you have sustained a paralysis injury, it could be beneficial to begin weighing your legal options as soon as you can.
 That being said, it could also be overwhelming to make decisions regarding your legal case on your own.

 Fortunately, a seasoned attorney may be able to provide guidance and assistance throughout the legal process.
-Schedule a free consultation with a Biloxi paralysis injury lawyer if you or a loved one suffered a paralysis injury due to a person or company’s negligence.
+Schedule a free initial consultation with a Biloxi paralysis injury lawyer if you or a loved one suffered a paralysis injury due to a person or company’s negligence.